gitter-badger/medrecord/java/README.md

 MEDrecord Java Code
 ===================
 This is the implementation of MEDrecord and its tools.
-See http://medrecord.medvision360.org/ for more information.
+See http://medrecord.medvision360.org/ for general information, and https://zorggemak.atlassian.net/wiki/display/DOC/MEDrecord for overview documentation.

 Online demo
 -----------